CzBuCHi/Railroader-CarInspectorTweaks/README.md

     - override car inspector height to given value
 1. Copy crew
     - adds button under cred dropdown to copy crew to all cars in consist
+    - adds button to set all pasenger stops from timetable

 ## Installation

 * Download `CarInspectorResizer-VERSION.zip` from the releases page